Teikyo Lab.

 Analyzing biometric information in a VR space where experimental participants can move freely

-Professor Kotoku, who programmed the VR space and the movement of avatars, built the world's first VR visualization system based on the technology that calculates the intraoperative radiation dose in interventional radiology in real time.
-Has received numerous awards.
-He is a specialist who extracts information from medical 3D data by making full use of applied mathematics, and in this research, he is also developing a line-of-sight tracking system.
-"This research is not the end of developing the VR space, and the analysis of the data acquired here is also very important.
-I would like to analyze the line-of-sight data and various biological information to build a new mathematical model."
-(Professor Kotoku)
+Professor Kotoku, who programmed the VR space and avatar movements, built the world's first VR visualization system based on technology for calculating radiation doses during interventional radiology procedures in real time, and has received numerous awards from academic societies both in Japan and abroad.
+He is a specialist in extracting information from medical 3D data using applied mathematics, and in this research he is also developing an eye-tracking system.
+"In this research, the development of the VR space is not the end; analyzing the data obtained here is also very important.
+I would like to analyze gaze data and various biological information to build new mathematical models," says Professor Kotoku.

 Operation image of programming screen